ValoCookie/ValoCookie.github.io/README.md

 osu! and its related marks belong to ppy Pty Ltd.

-osu!StreamDeck is my own independent project and is not an official ppy product.
+osu!StreamDeck is my own project and is not an official ppy product.

 © 2026 ValoCookie